 Select appropriate category:

-☐ I am a Canadian Citizen ☐ I am a Permanent Resident ☐ I a am a Protected Person

 Declaration of Consent:

-I give consent to the Financial Aid/OSAP staff to utilize the inform for the purpose of assessing my candidacy for this bursary.
-I give printed Financial Aid/OSAP staff to access my academic records, including coordinator and to consider information in my current OSAP file/apunderstand that if I receive this scholarship I will receive a T4A frow taxation year in which I receive the scholarship.
-I understand that if this scholarship could have an effect on my funding entitlement. permission to the g talking to my program pplication, if any.
-I om the college for the
+I give consent to the Financial Aid/OSAP staff to utilize the information in this application for the purpose of assessing my candidacy for this bursary.
+I give permission to the Financial Aid/OSAP staff to access my academic records, including talking to my program coordinator and to consider information in my current OSAP file/application, if any.
+I understand that if I receive this scholarship I will receive a T4A from the college for the taxation year in which I receive the scholarship.
+I understand that if I am an OSAP recipient, this scholarship could have an effect on my funding entitlement.

-Further, I declare I have given complete and true information of understand that failure to do so may prevent my getting assista future.
+Further, I declare I have given complete and true information on this form and understand that failure to do so may prevent my getting assistance now or in the future.

 The OSAP office will update student's OSAP account to reflect receipt of this bursary.

 Name:

-Signature: -
+Signature:

 Date:

 Reviewed and accepted by International Education Department:

+Signed:

-Signed: Date:
+Date: